 Perimeter of rhombus formula = a + a + a + a = 4a, where 'a' represents the side length of the rhombus.

 The sum of all the sides of the kite is called the perimeter of the kite.
 This length may be calculated by adding the sides of each pair.

 What is the Perimeter of Circle When Diameter is Given?

 If the diameter is given, the perimeter of the circle formula = πd.
 Where d is diameter and π is a constant with value (3.14 or 22/7).
 In terms of radius, the perimeter of the circle formula = 2 π r, where r is radius and value of D = 2r.

 The perimeter of the semicircle is the sum of the length of the diameter and half the circumference of the original circle.
 It is mathematically expressed as:

 Perimeter = (πr + 2r), where "r" is the radius of the semicircle and π is a constant with a value of 22/7.

 In terms of diameter, the formula is expressed as, Perimeter = π(d/2) + d, where 'd' is the diameter of the semicircle.

 What is the Difference Between Area and Perimeter?

-The area is the space occupied by shape whereas the perimeter is the total distance covered around the edge of the shape.
-For example, the area of a rectangle is 2(l + b); while the area of a rectangle is l × b.
-Similarly, the area of a square (as seen above) is a2, while the perimeter of the square is 4a.
+The area is the space occupied by a shape whereas the perimeter is the total distance covered around the edge of the shape.
+The area is two-dimensional, while the perimeter is one-dimensional as it is the total length of the boundary of a shape.